 There are so many solutions you learn while working on the set of other people’s movies.
 When it finally came time to do my own movie, I immediately had some kind of a workable solution whenever issues came up.
 I had already been in that scenario before.
 I don’t regret my decision to wait a very long time before directing my first feature.
 I don’t know how the world is going to receive it, but I’m really glad I waited until now.

 I’ve heard people describe you as a workaholic.
 Do you think that’s true?

 I think it’s true.
 If a compelling project comes along, I want to jump right in.
 I’m working full time right now, even though Meadowland is at Tribeca and about to go on the festival circuit.
 But I had an amazing opportunity come my way — a total dream project for a DP.
 I’m DPing the new HBO series that Martin Scorsese, Terence Winter, and Mick Jagger are doing, an untitled rock ‘n’ roll project about a record executive in the ’70s, and the sex- and drug-fueled world of music.
-It shoots for most of 2015.
 So I guess my answer is I might be a workaholic.

 Was there a moment when you transitioned from pretending to be a DP to actually being one?